Blake-Madden/i18n-check/README.md

   best portability between compilers.
 - Strings with malformed syntax (e.g., malformed HTML tags).
 - The use of deprecated text macros (e.g., the `wxT()` macro in wxWidgets).
+- The use of deprecated string functions (e.g., `_tcsncpy` in Win32).
 - Files that contain extended ASCII characters, but are not UTF-8 encoded.<br />
   (It is recommended that files be UTF-8 encoded for portability between compilers.)
-- UTF-8 encoded files which start with a BoM/UTF-8 signature.<br />
+- UTF-8 encoded files which start with a BOM/UTF-8 signature.<br />
   It is recommended to save without the file signature for best compiler portability.
 - `printf()`-like functions being used to just format an integer to a string.<br />
   It is recommended to use `std::to_string()` to do this instead.